kevinpt/symbolator/doc/index.rst

     output reg bar;
   endmodule;

-You can enable the Sphinx extension by adding the "symbolator_sphinx" package to your conf.py file:
+Enable the Sphinx extension by adding the "symbolator_sphinx" package to your conf.py file:

 .. code-block:: python